renesas/ra-fsp-examples/example_projects/ek_ra8p1/_quickstart/quickstart_ek_ra8p1_ep/readme.txt

         There is a serial console which can be activated by connecting USB cable to DEBUG1 (J10), connection settings are Speed 115200, Data 8-bit, Parity None, Stop 1-bit, Flow Control None.
-        Once application is running the user can control the board by button presses on the board and see regularly updated board configuration on the kit information screen using the serila console.
+        Once application is running the user can control the board by button presses on the board and see regularly updated board configuration on the kit information screen using the serial console.
         Attaching the LCD panel (supplied) a user can interact with the application using the screen.
         Attach OV5640 camera module in addition to the panel to allow 'Display' demo on application menu or option 4 on console to show live image, please read the following document for full description of the application: r20qs0051eg Evaluation Kit for RA8P1 Microcontroller Group EK-RA8P1 v1 Quick Start Guide.

 2. Software Requirements:
-        Renesas Flexible Software Package (FSP): Version 6.0.0 e2 studio: Version 2025-04.1
+        Renesas Flexible Software Package (FSP): Version 6.1.0 e2 studio: Version 2025-07
         Terminal Console Application: Tera Term or a similar application USB Serial Drivers (included in Windows 10) Windows® 10 operating system